Affiliate Ad Disclosure: We’re reader-supported. When you buy via our links, we earn commissions. Learn more.

 Where can you see bioluminescence in Puerto Rico?

-Travelers can find bioluminescent bays in Puerto Rico in the cities of Fajardo, Lajas, and Vieques.
-Both Fajardo and Lajas are in mainland Puerto Rico and Vieques is one of the municipality islands.
+Travelers can find bioluminescent bays in Puerto Rico in the towns of Fajardo, Lajas, and Vieques.
+Both Fajardo and Lajas are in mainland Puerto Rico and Vieques is offshore in a municipality island.

 Now you know how to visit the bio bays to experience this natural wonder.
 Continue exploring and discovering Puerto Rico with my guide to the top places to visit in Puerto Rico!